Centaurioun/pulp-stones/references/md/Chen_2022_Detecting_calcified_pulp_stones_in_patients_with_periodontal_diseases_using.md

 DPA), followed by the maxillary second molar (24.9% in DPR vs 19.6% in DPA), and mandibular first molar (15.6% in DPR vs 17.2% in DPA) (P \< 0.05).
 The mandibular incisors were the least affected teeth (0.3% in
 DPR vs 2.4% in DPA) (Table 2).
 Overall, 8.3% (1031/12407) of teeth had pulp stones as examined by DPR examination, whereas 10.6% of the teeth (1326/12407) had a pulp stone easily detected in DPA im­ages.
 We suggested that digital periapical radiography examinations are a great opportunity to observe and identify pulpal calcification prior aggressive dental pro­cedures to be scheduled (Table 1).

-Discussion
+## **Discussion**

-Pulpal calcifications occur widely in dental pulps of healthy or diseased humans, and even in un-erupted or impacted Table 1 Distribution of examined teeth with pulp stone calcification by patient\'s characteristics.
+Pulpal calcifications occur widely in dental pulps of healthy or diseased humans, and even in un-erupted or impacted Table 1 Distribution of examined teeth with pulp stone calcification by patients characteristics.

 Full Mouth
 Pulp stone identified